Eiffel Tower in Paris

 I also include a Google map showing the location of each individual place following its description in the post.

 Ready to check out my 17 favorite places to visit in France?
-Here they are, starting with Honfleur on the Normandy coast northwest of Paris and going in a more or less counter-clockwise direction to take in Brittany, the Loire Valley, the Dordogne, the south of France, the east of France and ending at the Fontainebleau Forest just south of Paris.
+I start with Honfleur on the Normandy coast northwest of Paris and go in a more or less counter-clockwise direction to take in Brittany, the Loire Valley, the Dordogne, the south of France, the east of France and ending at the Fontainebleau Forest just south of Paris.

 #1: Honfleur, Normandy